-Other College matters that are broader than the scope of either the faculty of Arts and Sciences or the faculty of the Crummer Graduate School any one faculty shall receive consideration from the Executive Council of the Faculty (see Article IV).
+Other College matters that are broader than the scope of any one faculty shall receive consideration from the Executive Council of the Faculty (see Article IV).
 Such matters may include, but are not limited to, extraordinary issues concerning affirmative action, strategic educational planning, institutional financial priorities, and mediation of issues of academic import brought forth by any one of the three faculties or administrators, and academic support services.
 This mechanism is provided so that officers of administration of Rollins College can efficiently receive advice from a broad faculty group.
 It is recognized that these broad issues may also be addressed by other bodies, including Deans and students, as appropriate.